-The former summer country house & estate of the Russian nobility, Sheremetev family is now home to the Russian museum of Ceramics, world’s largest collections of ceramics & glass from various countries.
+The former summer country house & estate of the Russian nobility, the Sheremetev family is now home to the Russian museum of Ceramics, the world’s largest collections of ceramics & glass from various countries.

-Built in the 18th century, this neo classical Palace that exudes Wes Anderson aesthetic with soft pastel colours on the exterior.
-The entire Estate was designed for entertainments, festivities & state occasions.
-The ostentatious interiors accommodate around 26 rooms of which 12 are large state rooms that completely mesmerise you, right from the marble columns of the vestibule, Flemish tapestries, carved motifs in the state bedroom and mirror covered walls in white and gold in the Dancing Hall.
+Built in the 18th century, this neoclassical Palace exudes Wes Anderson aesthetic with soft pastel colours on the exterior.
+The entire Estate was designed for entertainment, festivities & state occasions.
+The ostentatious interiors accommodate around 26 rooms of which 12 are large staterooms that completely mesmerise you, right from the marble columns of the vestibule, Flemish tapestries, carved motifs in the state bedroom and mirror covered walls in white and gold in the Dancing Hall.